flexsurfer/rn-shadow-steroid/README.md

                 :component tabs-comp}]]])})
 ```

-Note! `create-mount-handler` and `nav-ref-handler` should be used togather
+Note! `create-mount-handler` and `nav-ref-handler` should be used together

 After you require `steroid.rn.navigation.events` once, re-frame events are registered and you can use them for navigation